-Below is a chronologically ordered list of my published pieces.
+Below is a chronologically ordered list of my published pieces, in addition to my current newsletter and old blog.

 Al Jazeera America: Trump's campaign is a farcical made-for-TV event